-New arrivals in Ireland will undoubtedly have questions about their new home.
+As a new arrival in Ireland, you will undoubtedly have questions about your new home.
 Here are the answers to some of the most frequently asked questions about expat life in Dublin.

 Can I arrive in Dublin and look for a job?

-Expats from non-EU countries shouldn't come to Ireland without a job.
-To qualify for a work permit, expats will usually need to be sponsored by a company.
-However, expats from Europe do not need a work permit for employment in Ireland.
-It is still fairly easy to find low paying jobs while looking for other employment.
+If you're from non-EU countries, you shouldn't come to Ireland without a job.
+To qualify for a work permit, you will usually need to be sponsored by a company.
+Some companies known to sponsor work permits include Google, Microsoft, Amazon, Accenture, and Deloitte.
+The average processing time for a General Employment Permit is about 28 working days, but the overall process can take two to three months.
+You do not need a work permit to work in Ireland if you're from Europe.
+It's still reasonably easy to find low-paying jobs while you look for other employment.

 Do I need a car?